resibots/hexapod_ros/hexapod_description/Readme.md

 ## For simulators and others

 You can generate URDF models that do not depend on any ROS utilities.
-Just run `catkin_make urdf_simulation` and the files `pexod_simulation.urdf` and `hexaforce_simulation.urdf` will be generated in the `urdf` folder of this package.
+Just run `catkin_make generate_urdfs` and the files `pexod_simulation.urdf` and `hexaforce_simulation.urdf` will be generated in the `urdf` folder of this package.